-In our examination of the period called the Beginning of Birth Pains, we saw that it will include wars, revolutions, coups and general unrest around the globe.
+In our examination of the period called the Beginning of Birth Pains, we saw that it’ll include wars, revolutions, coups and general unrest around the globe.
 The wars probably will include another major war between Israel and the Arab nations, a Russian/Muslim invasion of Israel, five months of chemical warfare or population control, plus an excursion by a mechanized army of 200 million troops.
 The extreme danger will probably result in nations demanding that a world agency be given authority to impose peace.

 The UN Security Council is charged with maintaining international peace and security, but historically its members have used it for their own national interests, reducing its effectiveness as a peacekeeping body.
 This will eventually lead world leaders to take a slightly different approach to secure international peace and security.